sigsum/sigsum/archive/2025-06-09-named-policy-notes.md

-To make it convenient to use policies that are defined and distributed by others than the Sigsum project itself, we allow reading policy files from the `/etc/sigsum/policy/` directory: if the user specifies `-p xyz` then the sigsum tools will look for the file `/etc/sigsum/policy/xyz` and use that policy file if it exists.
+To make it convenient to use policies that are defined and distributed by others than the Sigsum project itself, we allow reading policy files from the `/etc/sigsum/policy/` directory: if the user specifies `-p :xyz` then the sigsum tools will look for the file `/etc/sigsum/policy/xyz` and use that policy file if it exists.

-For example, debian could define their own policy and install it as `/etc/sigsum/policy/debian-strict-2026` and then a user of the sigsum tools can specify `-p debian-strict-2026` to use that policy.
+For example, debian could define their own policy and install it as `/etc/sigsum/policy/debian-strict-2026` and then a user of the sigsum tools can specify `-p :debian-strict-2026` to use that policy.

 There could be a convention for policy names saying that each name should have the form "org-arbitraryname-time" or similar, where "org"